 It is the goal of the board that all students will make adequate academic progress each year and thereby acquire the skills necessary for secondary education and career success.
 To realize this goal, students who are at risk of academic failure and who are not successfully progressing toward grade promotion and graduation must be identified and provided additional assistance.

-The principal or designee is responsible for ensuring that teachers identify students at risk are identified and that the school improvement team develops a plan to include successful transition between grade spans for such students and that those students receive assistance in compliance with G.S.
+The principal or designee is responsible for ensuring that students at risk are identified and that the school improvement team develops a plan to include successful transition between grade spans for such students in compliance with G.S.
 115C-105.41.

-A. PERSONAL EDUCATION PLANS IDENTIFICATION OF AND ASSISTANCE TO STUDENTS AT RISK
+A. IDENTIFICATION OF AND ASSISTANCE TO STUDENTS AT RISK

-The superintendent shall organize available resources to implement a multi-tiered system of support (MTSS) that uses data-driven problemsolving and research-based instructional practices for all students.
+The superintendent shall organize available resources to implement a multi-tiered system of support (MTSS) that uses data-driven problem-solving and research-based instructional practices for all students.
 The superintendent shall establish processes and standards for addressing concerns about student performance and for documenting student responses to research-based instruction and interventions within the MTSS.
-Using information about the student's response to instruction and/or interventions and other student performance data, school personnel must identify Identification of students at risk of academic failure must occur as early as reasonably may be done beginning in kindergarten.
+Using information about the student's response to instruction and/or interventions and other student performance data, school personnel must identify students at risk of academic failure as early as reasonably may be done, beginning in kindergarten.
 School administrators and teachers shall address the needs of students identified as at risk of academic failure through the supports available in the MTSS and/or other processes established by the superintendent.
 The parents or guardians of such students should be included, through oral or written communication or other means, in the implementation and review of academic and/or behavioral interventions for their children.
-In addition, no later than the end of the first quarter or after the teacher has had up to nine weeks of instructional time with a student, a personal education plan with focused intervention and performance benchmarks for academic improvement must be developed or updated for each student at risk of academic failure who is not performing at least at grade level.